 The breach exposed a range of personally identifiable information (PII) and protected health information (PHI) including names, contact information, Social Security numbers, patient identification numbers, medical record numbers, medical information, treatment information, diagnosis information, health insurance information, driver’s license or state identification numbers, financial account information, education records, and dates of birth.

 Kettering Health has not disclosed the total number of individuals affected, but the scope of the breach, which spans over a month and impacting both PII and PHI, makes this a severe incident.
+The healthcare organization disclosed the data breach to the U.S. Department of Health and Human Services on July 21, 2025.

 Upon discovering the breach, Kettering Health launched an investigation with the help of third-party cybersecurity specialists.
 The organization worked quickly to secure its systems, review the content of compromised files, and determine the extent of the data involved.
 Kettering Health published a Notice of Privacy Incident on its website.